Paying for college just got easier than ever

 Explore Scholarship and Aid Opportunities

-The California Student Aid Commission (CSAC) is now accepting applications for the Cal-HBCU Program.
-The program awards up to $5,000 to participating students who transfer from California Community Colleges (CCC) to eligible, partnered Historically Black Colleges and Universities (HBCUs) and intend to return to California after graduation.
+The California Student Aid Commission (CSAC) is now accepting applications for the Cal HBCU Program.
+The Cal-HBCU Program awards up to $5,000 to participating students who transfer from California Community Colleges (CCC) to eligible, partnered Historically Black Colleges and Universities (HBCUs) and intend to return to California after graduation.
 To be eligible for the Cal-HBCU Program, a student must meet the following eligibility criteria:

-• Be a CCC student who has earned an associate degree for transfer (ADT).
+• Be a California Community College student who has earned an Associate Degree for Transfer (ADT)

 Savings and Grant Program